 Simon’s job was even more lucrative.
 He earns substantially more than me, and is in a specialised profession so he chose not to leave his job, but rather take a twelve month leave of absence.
 He had been in the same job since he was eighteen.
 With 25 years of service, he had accrued a whole lot of long service leave he had never taken.
 He had also been saving his annual leave so that he had a few more weeks up his sleeve too.
 Rather than taking paid overtime shifts, he was able to “bank” these shifts as extra leave days too.
 This meant that for the first nine months of our trip, he was on full pay.
 With this income, we did not have to worry too much about the budget.
 So long as we were careful some of the time, we could afford to splurge at others.
 What a great position to be in!

-This is one distinct benefit to doing a gap year in our forties rather than our twenties – we were able to leverage that leave owed to use through our jobs.
+This is one distinct benefit to doing an adult gap year in our forties rather than our twenties – we were able to leverage that leave owed to use through our jobs.

 So how much did it cost?
 We got a bit slack with our record keeping right near the end, and I still haven’t gone back and recreated it.
 I’m fairly sure we spent somewhere between $90000 and $100000AUD.
 This includes paying for flights, insurance, accommodation etc for each child to visit us and the whole first month in western Europe with them.
 At the end of that first month we were already past the $20000 mark.